 Bar Office court pass hours: mid-February - December, Monday through Friday, 8:30 am – 4:45 pm at the Bar Center, (126 S. County Farm Rd., Wheaton) See a map of our location.

-Courthouse pass hours: January 5 – February 11, Monday through Friday, 8:30 - 11:30 am in the Attorney Resource Center on the 3rd Floor of the Judicial Center (505 N. Country Farm Rd., Wheaton) Watch for notices confirming exact dates for 2016.
+Courthouse pass hours: January 5 – February 11, Monday through Friday, 8:30 - 11:30 am in the Attorney Resource Center on the 3rd Floor of the Judicial Center (505 N. Country Farm Rd., Wheaton) Watch for notices confirming exact dates for each year.
 Due to equipment restraints, no passes are issued at the Bar Center during these dates.

 Note: We cannot issue a pass until the ARDC has noted licensure for the ID "year” via their website or your ARDC card.
 All IDs issued will expire January 31 of the following year.